Skip to main content

 6

-Uploads server metadata and configuration to S3 registry
+Uploads server metadata and security report to the R2 registry as {name}.json.

 Security Pipeline